BenjiTrapp/http-request-smuggling-lab/README.md

 If you still feel lost you can peek into the `SOLUTION.md` file in each of the labs - if you find another path to the solution send me a Pull Request and tell the world how you achieved it.

+To get the labs done you will require these things:
+* Docker and Docker-Compose
+* A tool to intercept traffic like: Burp, Hetty or OWASP ZAP
+* Browser with debugging tools
+* Terminal to run curl
+* An IDE with support the language you like

 <br>
 <img width="150" src="static/disclaimer.png">
 <br>